 Do all cheap beef cuts need to be slow-cooked?

-A. Generally yes.
-The premium cuts, the ones you fry or grill, make up a much smaller percentage of the whole carcase than the cheaper cuts, and the economics of butchering dictate that you will pay a lot more for those cuts.
-But cheaper doesn’t mean any less quality, it just means better value for cuts you need to cook longer.
+A. Generally yes, cheap cuts of meat need to be slow-cooked.
+The premium cuts, the ones you fry or grill, make up a much smaller percentage of the whole carcase than the cheaper cuts.
+The economics of butchering dictate that you will pay a lot more for those cuts.
+But cheaper doesn’t mean any low quality, it just means better value for cuts you need to cook longer.

 Is there a way to tenderise cheap steak?